triciasawyer/Reading-notes/class-01.md

  🤓

- ## Lab 01b
+ ## Reading 01

 1. What is Markdown?
+lightweight markup language for creating formatted text

-2. Why do we use Markdown?
+3. Why do we use Markdown?
+We use markdown because it's a bit easier and quicker to write code, without having to write HTML with tags.

-3. What symbol will create a heading in Markdown?
+5. What symbol will create a heading in Markdown?
+#

-4. How many do you need to create the largest heading?
+7. How many do you need to create the largest heading?
+Just one #

-5. How many do you need to create the smallest heading?
+9. How many do you need to create the smallest heading?
+6 #'s

-6. When making text bold or italicized for emphasis, it is best practice to use which symbol?
+11. When making text bold or italicized for emphasis, it is best practice to use which symbol?
+ Asterisks

-7. How do you create a link with Markdown?
+13. How do you create a link with Markdown?

-8. What are the three symbols you can use to create an unordered (bulleted) list with Markdown?
+15. What are the three symbols you can use to create an unordered (bulleted) list with Markdown?
+You can use +, *, or -